 by Ross Bishop

-We think we know what love is, but honestly, not many people do, because we have never experienced it.
+We think we know what love is, but honestly, not many people do, because we have never experienced the real thing.
 We didn’t get unconditional love from our parents and we weren’t encouraged to find our hearts as we grew up.
 And we certainly haven’t been encouraged to do that by society!
-Our various relationship breakups and perhaps a divorce have also made us gun-shy.
+Our various relationship breakups and perhaps a divorce have also made us somewhat gun-shy.

-Many people operate under the fantasy that having a partner will make them feel good enough about themselves so that they can continue to ignore their inner feelings of inadequacy.
+We operate under the fantasy that another person will complete us, that if we have a "successful" relationship everything must be OK.
+Under this theory, having a partner makes us feel good enough about ourselves so that we can deflect away our feelings of inadequacy.
 After all, a new relationship feels pretty wonderful!
-Usually things go fine at first, but after the excitement wears off, friction sets in and then things go south.
+Usually things go fine at first, but after the excitement wears off, friction and resentment set in and things go south.
 Tom Robbins said:

 When we’re incomplete, we’re always searching for somebody to complete us.
 When, after a few years or a few months of a relationship, we find that we’re still unfulfilled, we blame our partners and take up with somebody more promising.
 This can go on and on–series polygamy–until we admit that while a partner can add sweet dimensions to our lives, we, each of us, are responsible for our own fulfillment.
 Nobody else can provide it for us, and to believe otherwise is to delude ourselves dangerously and to program for eventual failure every relationship we enter.

-Dating for most people is a negotiation where the couple agrees to limit the openness and commitment they expect from one another.
+Because we feel incomplete, dating, for most people, becomes a negotiation where the couple agrees to limit the openness and commitment they expect from one another.
 It is never openly discussed, but it becomes the dominant defining quality of the relationship.
 And so they circle, neither being willing to fully step in and each feeling somewhat cheated.
-In some relationships one partner capitulates their needs to those of the other in order to try and make the relationship work and also to fulfill her own needs.
+In some relationships one partner capitulates their needs to those of the other in order to temporarily make the relationship work and also to fulfill her own needs in the short term.

 Sarah Dunn wrote: ”Why does anyone stay in an unhappy relationship?
 Because people do.
 They do it all the time.
 And the truth is, when you’re in it, when you’re up to your neck in the everyday part of life with another human being, sometimes you don’t exactly notice how bad things really are.
 It’s not always as apparent as it would seem.
 Unhappiness, when it involves another person, can be like that line from The Sun Also Rises about going bankrupt, how it happens two ways: gradually, and then suddenly.”